AlexMaraio/LensingMapMaking/docs/InvestigatingMasks.md

 #### Skew

 We now want to look at the third moment of the *Cl*'s, skew.
-Again, we have taken a rolling average of three *l* modes to damp down some of the oscillations present in the original data.
+Again, we have taken a rolling average of three *l* modes to damp down some oscillations present in the original data.

 ![Nine masks](figures/investigating_masks/many_masks/Skew.png)